 The Gardener’s Kitchen was refurbished in March 2016 and we appointed new caterers, Heritage Portfolio, to offer delicious and exciting new menus.
-As part of the changes you can now enjoy a delicious breakfast menu on Saturdays and Sundays from 9am – 11am, (before the daily menu starts, Monday – Sunday from 11am) try our new menu which includes maple bacon, poached free-range eggs, a full Arley breakfast & even more!
+As part of the changes you can now enjoy a delicious brunch menu on Saturdays and Sundays from 10am – 11:30am (before the daily menu starts, Monday – Sunday from 11am) try our new menu which includes pancetta with poached free-range eggs, smashed avocado and roasted tomatoes and event more!

 For a fresh, delicious and nutritious brunch, lunch and afternoon tea, The Gardener’s Kitchen is the perfect place to relax and enjoy some home cooking.
 All of the food is ‘made from scratch’ using, where possible, ingredients from the Kitchen Garden at Arley Hall and dont forget our “Fish & Chip” Friday special, delicious!